-CowStep had a charger on him and let me charge my phone just enough to text Brian, just in case he hadn’t seen then email.
+CowStep had a charger on him and let me charge my phone just enough to text Brian, just in case he hadn’t seen the email the woman had sent.

-Brian and Ann are so kind!
+I met up with the Blues just fine.
+They are so kind!
 They insisted on shuttling me on and off the trail the next three days.
-They stopped at Walgreens so I could grab some Epsom salts (and, I confess, potato chips).
-Brian said we can do some reconnaissance around Humphreys Peak tomorrow after my hike to assess the snow depth.
+And en route to the motel, they stopped at Walgreens so I could grab some Epsom salts (and, I confess, potato chips).
+Brian also said we can do some reconnaissance around Humphreys Peak tomorrow after my hike to assess the snow depth.

 If you do a long-distance hike, it will restore your faith in humanity.
 There are SO MANY good, kind people in this world.
 We cannot forget this.